 - Marital status

 - Count of women in normal child-bearing years

 - Householder relationship

 - The Mid-American Regional Council (MARC) is the regional planning organization for nine counties and 120 cities.
-They have placed on their website some Census as well as other demographic statistics for the metropolitan area.
+MARC maintains a website called Metro Dataline that includes some Census data as well as other statistics for the metropolitan area.

-- Missouri Census Data Center is an agency that helps provide access to Census Bureau data.
+- The Missouri Census Data Center is an agency that provides access to State-level Census Bureau data.